 It also correlates with NGSS (Next Generation Science Standards) 2-LS4-1 (diversity of life) and K-ESS3, 4-ESS3 (human impact).

-By the way, we hand-draw and hand-paint all of our illustrations, and many of the sharks featured in this activity come from our book A.B. and the 7 Seas.
+Rett draws the animals with pencil + paper, and we both hand-paint them!
+Many of the sharks featured in this activity come from our book A.B. and the 7 Seas.

 We even created several more sharks just for this activity!

 Pin this on Pinterest to help spread shark love:

 Before we get to the game setup, here are some FIN-tastic teaching resources to help kids learn about sharks: